PinkDiamond1/docs-24/docs/starlark/reference.md

 data = {
 	"/foo/bar/test.txt" : {
         #The template that needs to be rendered.
 We support Golang templates.
 The casing of the keys inside the template and data doesn’t matter.
-Mandatory
+        # MANDATORY
 		"template": "Hello {{.Name}}.
 The sum of {{.Numbers}} is {{.Answer}}.
 My favorite moment in history {{.UnixTimeStamp}}.
 My favorite number {{.LargeFloat}}.
 Am I Alive? {{.Alive}}",
         # The data that needs to be rendered in the template.
 The elements inside the JSON should exactly match the keys in the template.
+        # MANDATORY
 		"template_data_json": data_encoded_json
     }
 }
 artifact_uuid = render_templates(
     # A dictionary where the key is the path of the rendered file relative to the root of the archive.
 The value contains the template & the data that needs to be inserted into the template.
-Mandatory
+    # MANDATORY
     template_and_data_by_dest_rel_filepath = data,
     # The ID of the artifact that gets stored in the file store.
 If you don't specify it Kurtosis will generate a unique one for you.
-Optional
+    # OPTIONAL Default: 36bit-hex-uuid
     artifact_uuid = "my-favorite-active"
 )

 # this would print the automatically generated artifact uuid or the one passed in
 print(artifact_uuid)
 ```